More-Collaborative-Laboratory/ww4zero/context/ww4zero.md

 -  `orderBy`: Identification of the owner name associated to the project with status in execution
    -  Attribute type: **Relationship**.
    -  Required
+-  `approvedBy`: Identification of the owner name associated to the project with status in execution
+   -  Attribute type: **Relationship**.
+   -  Optional